SMIITT22/Book-Recommendation-System/README.md

 ## 1. Project Overview

-The API supports user authentication, listing books with dynamically calculated ratings, and a complete review and rating system.
-It is designed to be consumed by a frontend application.
+The API supports user authentication, listing books with dynamically calculated average ratings, and a complete review and rating system.
+It does not contain frontend UI, but robust backend system has been implemented by keeping frontend UI in mind.
 The implementation follows all core requirements of the case study, including a layered architecture, a reproducible Docker environment, and secure, asynchronous endpoints.

 ---